-Wireless Internet connections (also known as Wi-Fi) have become increasingly regarded as a necessary public utility.
+Wifi has become increasingly regarded as a necessary public utility.
 Most families find them to be as essential as water, electricity, and gas.
 Depending on the survey, between 70 and 80 percent of North American homes and hundreds of millions of home worldwide connect to the Internet wirelessly through a router.

 But a growing chorus of concerned experts are raising questions about the safety of Wi-Fi for every member of the family, especially for newborns.
-There is no more important consideration for keeping babies safe from Wi-Fi radiation than where to place their cribs.
+There is no more important consideration for keeping babies a safe distance from Wi-Fi radiation than where to place their cribs.

 You might be interested in: Is It Safe To Sleep Near A Wireless Router?